Course Title: Railway Infrastructure

 Overview of Learning Resources

 In this course you will interrogate contemporary and emerging literature with local, national and global relevance in order to inform your specialist knowledge and skills in the area of rail infrastructure.
-Course-related resources will be provided on Blackboard, which is accessed through myRMIT.
-This includes lecture and tutorial material, case studies, supplementary course notes, problem sheets and solutions, assignments, practice exams and references.
+Course-related resources will be provided through Canvas.
+This includes lecture and tutorial material, case studies, supplementary course notes, problem sheets and solutions, software material, assignments, practice exams and references.

 Support can also be found at RMIT Library Guides: http://rmit.libguides.com/civileng.